-- Use of the stage and emphasis through set design, positions, compositions and movement; Blocking and its relation to the composition. - 2.
-The production process: Rehearsals. - 3.
+- 1. Use of the stage and emphasis through set design, positions, compositions and movement; Blocking and its relation to the composition. - 2.
+The production process; Rehearsals. - 3.
 Equipment from auditorium to backstage; Sets (including parts of stage equipment used in a set); Properties. - 4.
-Lighting and sound equipment. - 5.
+Lighting and sound equipment and design. - 5.
 Costumes and make-up (including design). - 6.
-Stage management.
+Stage management. - 7.
+Different types of staging (as given in Section A) and their effect on technical aspects of a production.

-PART 2: To be assessed internally by the school.
+PART 2: To be assessed internally by the School.